Peterbot: 2022–2023: LAN underperformances

-2024–2025: Consecutive FNCS wins
+2024–present: Consecutive FNCS wins

-In 2024, playing with Miguel 'Pollo' Moreno, Kata placed second in Chapter 5 Season 1's FNCS, earning them $45,000 each.
-Then, in Chapter 5 Season 2, Kata and Moreno won all weekly Cash Cups leading up to the FNCS grand finals, which they won with a record-breaking point tally, qualifying them for the 2024 Global Championship.
+In 2024, playing with Miguel "Pollo" Moreno, Kata placed second in Chapter 5 Season 1's FNCS, earning them $45,000 each.
+Then, in Chapter 5 Season 2, Kata and Moreno won all weekly Cash Cups leading up to the FNCS Grand Finals, which they won with a record-breaking point tally, qualifying them for the 2024 Global Championship.
 Kata and Moreno also won Chapter 5 Season 3's FNCS.
 Their two consecutive FNCS wins earned them $140,000 each.

 Playing for Exceed, Kata finished second at the 2024 Esports World Cup in August 2024.

 Winning five out of twelve games, Kata and Moreno won the 2024 FNCS Global Championship, earning $200,000 each.
 Kata and Moreno's performances in 2024 made them widely regarded as the two best players of the year.

-In Chapter 6 Season 1, as the competitive gamemode had switched to trios, Kata played with Joshua 'Cold' Butler and Maguire 'Ritual' Morton, winning every weekly Divisional Cup leading up to the FNCS grand finals.
-Despite this, the trio placed second in the grand finals, losing out to Moreno's trio, albeit qualifying for the 2025 Global Championship and earning $25,500 each.

-Despite qualifying for the 2025 Global Championship alongside Morton, Kata and Butler played the first three Divisional Cups of Chapter 6 Season 2 with Miguel Moreno, winning every one.
+In Chapter 6 Season 1, as the competitive game mode had switched to trios, Kata played with Joshua "Cold" Butler and Maguire "Ritual" Morton, winning every weekly Divisional Cup leading up to the FNCS Grand Finals.
+Despite this, the trio placed second in Grands, losing out to Moreno's trio, albeit qualifying for the 2025 Global Championship and earning $25,500 each.
+Despite qualifying for Globals alongside Morton, Kata and Butler played the first three Divisional Cups of Chapter 6 Season 2 with Miguel Moreno, winning every one.
 Moreno, however couldn't play FNCS with Kata and Butler, since he had already qualified for the 2025 Global Championship alongside his own trio, and doing so would require all six qualified players to sign a disbandment form, which they didn't.
-Thus, Kata and Butler again played with Morton, winning both Chapter 6 Season 2 and 3's FNCS grand finals – the former only 11 points above Cody 'Clix' Conrod's trio; and the latter only 3 points above Moreno's.
+Thus, Kata and Butler again played with Morton, winning both Chapter 6 Season 2 and 3's FNCS Grand Finals – the former only 11 points above Cody "Clix" Conrod's trio, and the latter only 3 points above Moreno's.